havenwood/xpool/README.md

 __5.__

-A demo of how you'd gracefully shutdown but force a hard shutdown if 3 seconds pass by & all subprocesses have not exited:
+A demo of how to gracefully shutdown but force a hard shutdown when 3 seconds pass by & all subprocesses have not exited:

 ```ruby